mvulf/acm-project/README.md

 ## Run the Project
 Step-by-step instructions on how to replicate the results obtained in this project.

-~~This should be clear enough for someone with basic knowledge of the tools used to follow.~~

 ### Requirements
-~~List of prerequisites, dependencies, and environment setup necessary to run the project.~~

 For the following instructions it is assumed that `pyenv` is already installed and `Python 3.11` is installed in `pyenv`.
 Also, IDE like `Visual Studio Code` might also be installed.